OpenIotNetwork/ic880a-setup-scripts/README.md

   * 03-setup-user.sh
   * 04-install-add-packages.sh
   * 05-setup-packetforwarder.sh
-* While doing this you need to reboot the raspi several times as prompted by the dialogs
+* While doing this you need to reboot the raspi several times as prompted by the dialogues

 ### 01-setup-connectivity.sh ###
 This script is executed when you do not even have a network connection.